 If you are already serving in ministry, we invite you to consider being further equipped through our Master's Degree program.
 The part-time program, designed to fit a busy ministry life, includes academic studies, practical projects, and personal mentoring.
-Courses are held in January at the Sunnybrae Campus and in June at the Pambrun Campus.
+Courses are held annually for one week in January and two weeks in June at the Pambrun Campus.